 Examine urban processes as constituted through the metabolic relationship between nature and society, using the food system as a lens into this relationship.
 Explore the relationship between food and cities, paying close attention to the ways in which food shapes cities and the ways in which cities shape the food system.
 Theoretical approaches to understanding cities, nature, society, and food, grounding theory by examining the food system of Florence as a case study.

-Course-related fee: A fee will be charged to cover the costs of required urban agricultural projects and workshops, tastings, group meal and Florence site visits (2020 fee = $170).
+Course-related fee: covers the costs of visit to urban garden, group meal, cooking class supplies, and Florence site visits (2023 fee = $195).

 Department: Food Studies